Until the Ribbon Breaks: 2013: Early releases

 With the track "2025", released in June 2013, Pitchfork writes that Winfield "manages to paint a starkly provocative picture of emotional decay, exhaling his vocals with a painfully resigned rasp circled by lurching drum machines, deflating synths, and industrial clanging.
 '2025' is a beautiful dirge, a bleak track kept barely afloat by an aching, human sadness".

 Winfield soon recruited James Gordon and Elliot Wall to join the band.
 To create their debut album, the band "buried themselves in a hidden studio space armed with just a film projector, a microphone, a drum machine, and a piano".
-The trio would project films without sound on the studio walls while working, with Winfield stating "I’d shut the sound off, watch the movies, and make music to them.
-It was everything from David Lynch to Terrence Malick”.
+The trio would project films without sound on the studio walls while working, with Winfield stating "I'd shut the sound off, watch the movies, and make music to them.
+It was everything from David Lynch to Terrence Malick".

 The band finished their first tour of North America in 2013, in support of Lorde, and also finished a five-date tour across the United States with Phantogram that year.
 Spin named the Until The Ribbon Breaks one of the Best 5 Artist of the Month for June 2013.
 As of 2013, they released remixes of The Weeknd's "Wicked Games," Sam Smith's "Nirvana," and Lorde's "Royals."
 UTRB was featured on Run the Jewels' "Job Well Done" in 2013.

-2014–Present: Recent projects
+2014–present: Recent projects

 In 2014, the band released a remix of "Sights" by London Grammar, in which an accompanying music video was also released, being composed of cut-up clips from films that inspired the re-imagination.
 Vogue called the remix "a starker, slimmer version of the original that transforms the spirit of it into something slightly more eerie".
 In June 2014, the band performed at Electric Forest Festival in Michigan.
 The band opened for London Grammar throughout January 2015, after releasing their debut full-length album, A Lesson Unlearnt, in January 2015.

 On 3 November 2015, it was announced through the band's Facebook page that member James Gordon would be leaving the band to focus on new ventures.

 On 26 January 2018, the band was featured on a video by the YouTube social experiment channel 'Yes Theory' regarding past alcoholism.

 On 23 February 2018, Until the Ribbon Breaks released its second studio album called Until the Ribbon Breaks.

+On 21 June 2024, six years after releasing their self titled second album, they released V I S I T O R to all streaming services.

+On 10 September 2025, the band released the single Cupid.
+This was their first project since their last studio album in 2024.